EmmaDokyi/Customer-churn-analysis/README.md

 6. Customers who use electronic check payment method have the highest churn rate at 45% compared to those whose use mailed checks, automatic bank transfers and credit cards.

-*MACHINE LEARNING MODEL BUILDING*
+*MODEL BUILDING*

-Built a machine learning solution from scikit-learn using a Random Forest Classifier to predict customer churn, achieving a precision of 93%.
+Built two machine learning models from scikit-learn using Decision Tree and Random Forest Classifiers.
+The Decision Tree Classifier model had a score of 92% with 94% and 92% precision in predicting non-churners and churners respectively.
+The Random Forest Classifier had a score of 93% with 96% and 92% precision in predicting non-churners and churners respetively.
+The model built with the Random Forest Classifier was selected for its higher accuracy and precision in predicting non-churners.